8 Peaceful Wine Regions in Europe You’ve (Probably) Never Heard Of

 The easiest way is by train from Lisbon to Setúbal (about 40 minutes), and from there you can rent a car or take a short taxi to reach wineries dotted around the countryside and coast.

-Mantinia, Greece – Cool Altitudes and Crisp Moschofilero
+Mantinia, Greece – Crisp Moschofilero in the Peloponnese Hills

 Most people think of Santorini or Crete when they imagine Greek wine, but Mantinia feels completely different — and wonderfully peaceful.
 Up in the hills of the Peloponnese, this region is all about altitude, fresh air, and small, family-run wineries tucked into a landscape that feels open and calm.